 1. Lifestyle spending accounts

 Your remote squad is working as a single unit even when the unit is fragmented into geographic dimensions.
 They miss out on post-work happy hours; lunchtime talks and coffee breaks.
 But it doesn’t mean that they don’t have a personal life of their own that they want to take up.
-A crucial perk or remote employees are dedicated accounts for remote employees to spend on lifestyle.
+A crucial perk of remote employees have dedicated accounts for remote employees to spend on lifestyle.

-A prominent real-life example of the lifestyle spending account is Airbnb, that offers every remote employee a $2,000 yearly stipend to travel anywhere in the world.
+A prominent real-life example of a lifestyle spending account is Airbnb, which offers every remote employee a $2,000 yearly stipend to travel anywhere in the world.
 These perks for remote employees give them a reason to look forward to work, which can get pretty mundane if there isn’t a push.
 Incentives for remote employees can also give them a push to work hard.

 2. Wellness initiatives